Sunday, 1 January 2023

 Sunday, January 1, 2023:

 It was, as in 2012 and 2016, when I had previously done Big Years, another very good year.
 But it had come to an end.
-On December 29 I took one last trip up north, trying to pick up at least one more bird, a Sharp-tailed Grouse that I didn’t see in the previous 11 months and 28 days.
+On December 29 I took one last trip up north, 457 species on the list, trying to pick up at least one more bird, a Sharp-tailed Grouse that I didn’t see in the previous 11 months and 28 days, to set a record for a Canada Big Year.
 I spent the day driving to Sault Ste.
 Marie and the penultimate day of 2022 driving the agricultural roads, and checking eBird Hotspots, looking for the grouse.
 I had found many other grouse this year, so no reason, with 8 hours of daylight, I couldn’t locate just one.
-And I was successful, first thing in the morning, which gave me a pleasing 456 species for the year and left me only one short of the all time record.
-Alas, I was unable to get a photo, as grouse tend shoot into the woods as soon as you see them,
+And I was successful, first thing in the morning, which gave me a record 458 species for the year and gave me one more than the previos record.
+Alas, I was unable to get a photo, as grouse tend shoot into the woods as soon as you see them.
+But, hey, I did what I set out to do.

 My astonishment at seeing the giant loonie